chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

    ![Login to Jupyter lab.](images/workshop-presentation-five.png " ")

 2. Once logged in, you will see several directories.
-Navigate to the `ocw24flask` directory, then the `scripts` directory.
+You will need to upload the `ocw24flask` directory to the Jupyter lab.

+3. To do this you can simply drag the `.zip` file from your Downloads folder (or from where you saved it to in the earlier Task) into the Jupyter Lab (as seen in the image).click the then the `scripts` directory.

 3. Double-click the `moviestream_resource_module_definitions.sql` file.
 This file contains the definitions for your Resource Module, Templates, and Handlers, which are your ORDS APIs.